syncweek-react-aad/react-aad/README.md

 #### Renewing IdTokens

 To get a fresh and valid IdToken you can call the `getIdToken()` on the `MsalAuthProvider` instance.
 This function will asynchronously attempt to retrieve the token from the cache.
-If the cached token has expired, it will automatically attempt to renew it.
+If the cached token has expired it will automatically attempt to renew it.
 In some scenarios the token renewal will fail and the user will be required to authenticate again before a new token is provided.
 The method will handle these scenarios automatically.

 The `getIdToken()` returns an instance of the [`IdTokenResponse`](/src/IdTokenResponse.ts) class.
 The following snippet is an example of how you might use the function to retrieve a valid IdToken.